-If you move to Montreal to Toronto and you only speak French, then it would be necessary to find a place in Toronto that is mainly populated by francophones, not only by Quebecers but also by immigrants who come from France.
+If you are moving from Montreal to Toronto and you only speak French, then it would be necessary to find a place in Toronto that is mainly populated by French speakers, not only by Quebecers but also by immigrants who come from France.
 This way you will be assured that you have made the right choice.
 The 9-1-1 emergency service in Toronto is designed to respond in over 150 different languages, which is a benefit for a new Canadian citizen or a new resident who has moved to Toronto and needs the services of emergency.

 Toronto is a very cultural city and each year it organizes special events such as the Caribana festival which begins in mid-July and ends in August.
 These events attract many people from all over the world.
 So choosing the best time to visit the city is very important to prevent you from being stuck in traffic jams or to avoid road closures caused by special events or demonstrations.
 Good pre-planning always leads to success.

-Be sure to choose a Montreal moving company who has experience in long-distance moving or who has already moved to Toronto from Montreal, and who knows the rules of the road in force.
-When comparing Montreal to Toronto, some laws may be similar but many are different such as turning right at red lights, which may be an often common action on Toronto streets but not necessarily on Montreal streets.
+Be sure to choose a Montreal moving company that has experience in long-distance moving or has moved to Toronto from Montreal before, and knows the rules of the road.
+When comparing Montreal to Toronto, some laws may be similar but many are different such as turning right at red lights, which can be an often common action on Toronto streets but not necessarily on Montreal streets.
 Toronto also enforces many laws that keep heavy trucks off the streets not only to preserve roads, but also to keep residents safe and happy.

-Service of piano moving from Montreal to Toronto or a pool table, ask if the movers have the experience and all the necessary equipment for moving!
+Piano moving service from Montreal to Toronto or a pool table, ask if the movers have the experience and all the necessary equipment for moving!

 Whatever your reason for moving from Montreal to Toronto, try to enjoy this beautiful city and a culture that is different from that in Montreal.
-It's always a good way to discover what this beautiful country has to offer.
-Good advance planning, as well as proper research in all your endeavors will allow you to achieve the desired result in time to be able to continue your new life with your family in a new city.
+It’s always a good way to discover what this beautiful country has to offer.
+Good advance planning, as well as proper research in all your endeavors will ensure that you get the desired result in time to be able to continue your new life with your family in a new city.